CarletonWebStu/formbuilder-rsn/README.md

-Formbuilder.js (JSlote fork)
+Formbuilder.js (Reason fork)
 ============

 Formbuilder is a graphical interface for letting users build their own webforms.
 Think Wufoo or Google Forms, but a lightweight component that can be integrated into your application.

-This fork, in particular, is concerned with flexibility.
+JSlote/formbuilder, in particular, is concerned with flexibility.
 * Touch is supported.
 * Fields in the palette may be shown to the user depending on their support in the rest of your system.
 * Almost every feature can be turned off with an easy switch.